 The prices for all those things were the same as they always are.
 But if the grocery store had doubled or even tripled its usual prices in response to the pre-hurricane rush, we would have bought the food anyway.
 We needed it, and we didn't have time to shop around.

 As far as most economists are concerned, it would be totally reasonable for a grocery store to raise prices the day before a hurricane.
 In fact, that's what's supposed to happen.
 If prices don't go up when demand increases, you wind up with shortages.
 To an economist, empty shelves at grocery stores are evidence that prices were too low.

 In a famous study, the Nobel Laureate Daniel Kahneman and his co-authors asked ordinary people lots of questions about pricing and fairness.
-In one question, a hardware store raised the price of snow shovels from $15 to $20 the morning after a snowstorm.
+One question described a hardware store that raises the price of snow shovels from $15 to $20 the morning after a snowstorm.

 The higher price sends a signal to the world that says: Send more snow shovels!
 Someone who runs a hardware store an hour away might be inspired to put a bunch of shovels in the back of a truck and bring them to town, easing a potential shortage and, perhaps, driving prices back down.

 But, not surprisingly, 80 percent of people surveyed said raising the price of snow shovels after a storm would be unfair.
 Presumably, those people would also say it's unfair for a store to double prices on canned food the day before a hurricane.

 People feel so strongly about this that they've passed price gouging laws in many states, banning merchants from raising prices during hurricanes or other natural disasters.
 Today, governors and and other officials are warning merchants against price gouging; after the storm passes, there's a good chance we'll hear about some guy getting arrested for selling generators or bottled water or canned food at inflated prices.